genki-sano/console-app/README.md

 # console-app

-simple console application for PHP.
+A simple console application for PHP.

 ## Usage